 Let me explain.

-Rewind to three years ago.
-My husband and I had paid off the last of our combined $59,496 in debt a year before that (September 2010, to be exact, less than 5 months after getting married).
+Rewind to 2010: my husband and I had paid off the last of our combined $59,496 in debt a year before that (less than 5 months after getting married).
 The celebration was particularly sweet, because thanks to the Iceland Volcano Eruption, our honeymoon to Austria was put on hold…so by the time we could go in late 2010 we were consumer and student-loan debt free!